angeloashmore/react-persistent-dismissable/README.md

 # react-persistent-dismissable

 React component to persistently dismiss children.
-It does so by setting a cookie on the user's browser for a given key.
+It remembers by setting a value in `localStorage` on the user's browser for a given key.

 This component uses the [Render Props][render-props] pattern and does not handle any rendering for you.
 Instead, it provides the data and functions